Introduction

 Sample Data

-When scrutinizing the sample data, it is evident that the four providers generated generally consistent results with minor deviations.
+The four providers generated generally consistent results from the sample data with minor deviations.
 Notably, Inrix, Streetlight, and AirSage displayed very similar figures for trip count, average trip distance, and average travel time when segmented by Day Type & Day Part and respective vendor-specific filters.
 Conversely, Geotab's data diverged the most, likely ascribed to its exclusive reliance on commercial fleets as the primary data source.

 Furthermore, the evaluation encompassed other data comparisons, including visualizations of the County Level OD Matrices, Top O-D Pairs at County Levels, and Top Origin and Destinations at County Level.
 Here too, Streetlight, Inrix, and AirSage exhibited closely aligned data patterns.
 Geotab emerged as the outlier once more, presumably due to its lack of supplementary data sources beyond commercial fleets.